 This course will follow Pamela as she prepares to call on Close to Home Truck Lines.
 Close to Home is owned by her brother-in-law, Ephraim.
 They just had an uncovered loss and the brother-in-law is concerned that his current agent does not understand the trucking industry and, therefore, is not providing the coverage they need.
 Ephraim has confidence in Pamela since she helped him understand why the loss wasn't covered.
 Pamela appreciates the faith Ephraim has in her and wants to do her best.

 How to insure Day Care Centers

 Lisa is the owner and administrator.
 There are four full-time employees in the baby room and eight part-time aids.
-There are three full-time employees with the toddlers and six part time aids.
+There are three full-time employees with toddlers and six part-time aids.
 The two preschool teachers are assisted by four part-time aids.
 Two part-time employees direct the before and after school programs.